WHAT IS SEMESTER IN THE CITY?

 Semester in the City offers Fellows an apartment housing option.
 Fellows will share a 4-bedroom furnished apartment with other Fellows (4 Fellows per apartment).
 Each student can have their own bedroom and will share a kitchen, bathroom and living room area.

-Housing costs $4,000 per semester.
+Housing costs $4,000 per semester for a single bedroom in a four bedroom apartment.
+Limited shared bedrooms area available for $2750 or $3500 per semester.
 Fellows must live in Boston to participate in our program.
 Fellows can opt to live with friends or family if they are within the MBTA service area.

 A monthly CharlieCard (MBTA transportation pass, subway, tram and bus system) is provided, as well as a living stipend of $40/week, amounting to $600/semester.
 Dinner is included every Wednesday night, and breakfast and lunch every Friday.